-These are the formal elements of your timetable; most of your working time, however, especially for those working in the Arts and Humanities, will be spent in independent study, preparing for your tutorials and classes.
+These are the formal elements of your timetable; most of your working time, however, especially for those working in the Social Sciences or Humanities, will be spent in independent study, preparing for your tutorials and classes.

 What happens in a tutorial?